-We produced some ethnographic case studies, which contributed to a wider written report.
-Each family were recipients of different forms of intervention, and had their own story to tell.
+We visited families who were recipients of different forms of intervention, each with their own story to tell.
 The video above follows 12-year-old Lewis, who had been experiencing extreme behaviour at home.
 We looked at the context leading up to referral, the experience of support, and the overall impact.
-As the videos have only just been signed off and the report is still in its finishing stages, we don’t yet know what the long-term results will be, only that the client “loves it!
-Very happy with both videos…”
+Our research contributed to a written report to be published by the Office for Public Management.
+As the report is still in its finishing stages, we don’t yet know what the long-term results will be, only that, with regard to our work, the client “loves it!
+Very happy with the work…”

 Having only just been signed off, a formal testimonial is still to come.
 In the meantime, our client has emailed to say: “What a wonderful way to see the impact of programmes we’re trying to understand.
 Really highlights the importance of understanding the changes for the whole family – not just the child receiving the intervention and the parent(s) – but the siblings and others who might live at home.
 If ever there was evidence of holistic interventions – really great.”